Intermesh/groupoffice-docs/developer/building-a-webclient-module-part-2.rst

 1. A user may enter only one review for a certain album.
 2. It must be possible to read, edit or delete other reviews, depending on the ACL settings entered by the creator.
-3. (Upon adding or deleting a review, the Artist store is to be reloaded).
+3. Upon adding or deleting a review, the Artist store is to be reloaded.
+Please note that we have already implemented in the Review model.

 A new javascript file is to be created and added to the ``scripts.txt`` file.
 We name it ``ReviewsModal.js``.